23 Questions To Ask Before Hiring Conversion Optimization AgencyBy Khalid Saleh+

-Understanding who will handle implementing the A/B tests ensures you will allocate the required resources to guarantee the success of the project.
-It will also provide you with insights about the type of tests the firm plans on introducing during the project.
+Understanding who will handle implementing the A/B tests ensures you will allocate the required resources to guarantee the project’s success.
+It will also provide you with insights into the type of tests the firm plans on introducing during the project.

 11. What type of resource commitment do you require from my team?